-If you have any questions or are looking for support, please do not hesitate to contact us: firstname.lastname@example.org.
+If you have any questions, please please feel free to contact us at: firstname.lastname@example.org.

 - Answers of the Robert Koch Institute to FAQs (in German)

-- Information about Corona from the State Ministry of Health (in German)
+- Information about Corona from the State Government (in German)

 - Informationen about Corona from the Frankfurt (Oder) city administration (in German)